HTML Tags Explained: A Guide to Different Types of Tags in HTML

 They are not designed to display any specific type of content, but instead, they act as a container for other elements.
 When combined with CSS, they can create different layouts for the webpage.
 Some of the commonly used layout elements are shown in the list below.

-: Defines a section for the document.<article>
+• <section>: Defines a section for the document.

-element.
-It should be placed inside the<details>
+• <summary>: Creates a heading for the <details> element.
+It should be placed inside the <details> element.

 1<details>